AWS D1.1:2025 · Table 5.11 · Category A

 What is the minimum preheat for A709 Gr.36 with SMAW at over 2-1/2"?

-For A709 Gr.36 welded with SMAW (non-low-hydrogen) at over 2-1/2" thickness, the minimum preheat temperature is 300°F (150°C) per AWS D1.1:2025 Table 5.11, Category A. This is also the minimum interpass temperature — the joint must not cool below 300°F between passes.
+When welding A709 Gr.36 at over 2-1/2" using SMAW, the minimum preheat temperature is 300°F (150°C) per AWS D1.1:2025 Table 5.11, Category A. SMAW places this combination in Category A. This is also the minimum interpass temperature — the joint must not cool below 300°F between passes.

 What Table 5.11 category applies to A709 Gr.36 with SMAW?

-A709 Gr.36 welded with SMAW (non-low-hydrogen) falls under Category A in AWS D1.1:2025 Table 5.11.
+When using SMAW on A709 Gr.36, the combination falls under Category A in AWS D1.1:2025 Table 5.11.
 Non-low-hydrogen SMAW process.
-At over 2-1/2" thickness, this category requires a minimum preheat of 300°F (150°C).
+At over 2-1/2" thickness, Category A with SMAW requires a minimum preheat of 300°F (150°C).

 Why is preheat 300°F for A709 Gr.36 at over 2-1/2"?